JetBrains/intellij-sdk-docs/reference_guide/api_notable/api_notable_list_2020.md

 `ResolveCache` using `IdempotenceChecker` in tests
 : Reports when the same reference resolves to non-equivalent results in different threads, see [`IdempotenceChecker`](upsource:///platform/core-impl/src/com/intellij/util/IdempotenceChecker.java).

+Refactoring dialog: builtin "Open in editor" option
+: Set `addOpenInEditorCheckbox` constructor parameter to enable it in custom `RefactoringDialog` implementation.

 ## Notable Changes in IntelliJ IDEA

 EOL for JetBrains TFS Plugin